Most likely there is a short in the line. A certified electrician can trouble shoot to confirm the problem and make any necessary repairs.

 Extension cords are designed for temporary use.
 The US Consumer Product Safety Commission recently released a report on the dangers of using extension cords long term.

 GFCI outlets are commonly known as the outlets “with a button”.
 GFCI stands for Ground Fault Circuit Interrupter.
 The outlet monitors itself for an electrical current imbalance.
-(Those imbalances are what can give you a nasty shock!)
-If it recognizes an imbalance, it will “trip” or shut itself off.
 The national electric code requires that GFCI outlets are installed anywhere near water including bathrooms, kitchens, laundry rooms, and outdoors.
 If you have a GFCI outlet that is constantly tripping, you should have it looked at as that may be an indicator of a more dangerous problem.